-The SQCO notifies the known target consumers of the fundamental matters concerning simple determination proceedings, the outline of the SQCO action, and other matters, such as the method and period of the delegation of powers, in writing or by electronic means (article 25(1) of the Special Act).
-Also, the SQCO must give public notice of the matters above by a reasonable method such as posting an announcement on its website (article 26(1) of the Special Act).
+The SQCO notifies the known target consumers of the fundamental matters concerning simple determination proceedings, the outline of the SQCO action, and other matters in writing or by electronic means (article 25(1) of the Special Act).
+In addition, the SQCO must give public notice of the matters above by a reasonable method such as posting an announcement on its website (article 26(1) of the Special Act).

 When the SQCO requests a business operator to disclose documents (including electronic records) containing the name and addresses or contacts of target consumers during the period for filing proofs of claims, the business operator may not refuse to disclose them unless an unreasonable amount of expenses or time would be required for the business operator to specify the scope of the documents to be disclosed (article 28(1) of the Special Act).
-In other words, the business operator has an obligation to provide a copy of the information above to the SQCO.
-The SQCO may file with the court a petition for an 'order to disclose information' to have the business operator perform the obligation and to have the court issue an order to disclose information, unless the court finds that the case falls under the exception above (articles 29(1) and (3) of the Special Act).
-An order to disclose information is different from an order to submit documents under the Code of Civil

-Procedure and it is not prevented from being issued by the fact that the documents fall under the categories in article 220(iv) of the Code of Civil Procedure.
+The SQCO may file with the court a petition for an 'order to disclose information' to have the business operator perform the obligation and to have the court issue an order to disclose information, unless the court finds that the case falls under the exception above (article 29 (1) and (3) of the Special Act).
+An order to disclose information is different from an order to submit documents under the Code of Civil Procedure and it is not prevented from being issued by the fact that the documents fall under the categories in article 220(iv) of the Code of Civil Procedure (Act No. 109 of 1996).
 Additionally, the business operator may not refuse to disclose documents for the reason that the information is related to the personal information of the target consumers.